mannuelf/mannuelferreira.com_nextjs/_posts/traefik-docker-and-vps-part-1.md

 It includes:

 - one folder per service, each service has it's own Dockerfile
-- docker-compose file to start the services.
+- a single `docker-compose` file to start the services from the root.
 - traefik.toml
 - treafik_dynamic.toml